Mexico lawmakers flag $30 billion Pemex loss in audit

 Esthela Damian, an opposition congresswoman who heads the accounting oversight committee, said she is asking federal authorities to investigate irregularities in Pemex’s accounts.

-A Pemex spokesman said the accounting issue had nothing to do with fraud and was linked to a change in the financing regime to fund long-term infrastructure projects known as Pidiregas.
-He said the company would make a more complete statement later.

-An overhaul of the state oil monopoly to introduce more efficiency and transparency is a top issue in the July 1 presidential election, since Mexico relies on oil revenues to fund around a third of the federal budget.
+Pemex did not immediately comment on the suspected loss, which would be around double the company’s accumulated annual losses over the past three years.

+Analysts said the accusations could balloon into a scandal ahead of a July 1 presidential election where reform of the state oil giant is at the top of the political agenda.

-Damian, of the leftist Party of the Democratic Revolution, or PRD, said Pemex appeared to have scrubbed a 2009 loss of 398.6 billion pesos ($30.27 billion) from its books, and that this was later recorded as an increase in assets.
+Damian, of the leftist Party of the Democratic Revolution, or PRD, said the state monopoly appeared to have scrubbed a 2009 loss of 398.6 billion pesos ($30.27 billion) from its books, and that this was later recorded as an increase in Pemex assets.
 Pemex’s board of directors did not authorize the move and the company gave no technical basis for its accounting, Damian said.

+“In my opinion this is one of the biggest frauds we have ever had in our country unless Pemex can explain in detail what this loss is about,” Damian told Reuters in an interview.

 A congressional audit of 2010 federal government finances, published in February of this year, found Pemex’s exploration and production arm “did not comply with the proper regulatory requirements” in explaining the 2009 loss.